 To enhance security, you can enable HTTPS so end users access Blueprint using a secure connection by default.

 To enable HTTPS:

 - 1. Open the web.config file in a text editor. - 2.
-Add the following attribute:
+Uncomment the following line to enable HTTPS access to Blueprint: